 A collaboration between the Clinical and Translational Science Institute and NYU Langone’s Department of Medicine, Translational Research in Progress (TRIP) seminars bring together clinical researchers, basic scientists, and population health researchers to present ongoing research projects to their peers and receive feedback.

-TRIP seminars are open to researchers from NYU Langone and other NYU schools and colleges and take place at NYU Langone’s Tisch Hospital in the ground floor conference room of the Medical Science Building.
-If you are interested in presenting or in learning more about TRIP seminars, please contact administrative coordinator Shirley Cabrera at email@example.com.
+TRIP seminars are open to researchers from NYU Langone and other NYU schools and colleges and are conducted online.
+If you are interested in presenting or in learning more about TRIP seminars, please contact administrative coordinator Shirley Cabrera at firstname.lastname@example.org.